byronkarlen/Ledger/FRICTION-LOG.md

 The property has to be set on the *configuration* in that override.
 Patched via patch-package (`patches/@react-native-menu+menu+2.0.0.patch`, applied on `postinstall`);
 needs a native rebuild per destination.
+**Epilogue 3 — the open animation cannot be tamed.** iOS 26 menus open with a liquid-glass bloom that grows out of the anchor and *refracts* whatever it passes over (the nav-bar title smears for a few frames).
+Frame-by-frame capture proved it is refraction, not a snapshot of the anchor: replacing the anchor with an empty transparent overlay changed nothing.
+There is no public API to disable the bloom; Apple's own pop-up buttons do the same.
+Accepted as system behavior.

 ---